 Samsung NX1 vs Sony A6000

-The Samsung NX1 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and February 2014.
+The Samsung NX1 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in September 2014 and February 2014.
 Both the NX1 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Samsung has a resolution of 28 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Samsung NX1||Sony A6000|